 Is it Ok to Use Toothpaste as Thermal Paste on the CPU?

-No, you should not put thermal paste as a thermal compound permanently on your CPU.
+No, you should not use toothpaste paste as a thermal compound on your CPU.
 A toothpaste can temporarily run your computer for a few hours if you run out of thermal paste.
-But you should always apply a thermal paste on your CPU for getting the max cooling performance.
+But you should always apply a thermal paste on your CPU to get the maximum cooling performance.

 Additionally, toothpaste can conduct electricity due to the presence of water.
 This can cause a short and damage your CPU.
 You surely do not want that.

-Thermal paste’s pretty inexpensive.
+Plus, thermal paste is pretty inexpensive.
 You can easily get one for less than 10 dollars.
-You can use any thermal paste, but Arctic and Noctua are rated highly for their cooling performance and longevity.
+You can use thermal paste from any brand, but Arctic and Noctua are rated highly for their cooling performance and longevity.

 You might start to think about whether you need a thermal paste in the first place.
 Why not connect the CPU cooler directly to the processor?

 That would result in a temperature over 80 degrees even when doing less stressful tasks on your processor.
-And while gaming, chances are rife that your computer could shut down midway due to overheating.
-Not to mention the lag you can experience during gaming.
+And while gaming, chances are rife that your computer could shut down due to overheating.
+Not to mention the extra heat can introduce lag during gaming.

 When you apply a thermal paste, it increases heat conduction by removing air bubbles between the two surfaces.
 While the thermal paste is not exactly a liquid, it excels at transferring heat.
 Typically they contain metal oxides, silicones, and materials that are good at conducting heat.

 A freshly applied thermal paste can easily last you more than a couple of years.
-However, you need to check the temperatures of your computer periodically.
+However, you need to check the CPU temperatures periodically.
 Then you can determine if it needs to be changed.

 How to Apply a Thermal Paste